Basic Emergency Kit

 Blizzard Halts Traffic

-Here’s a big problem.
-72 hours is a short term situation.
-25 years ago, an ice storm knocked out power in Montreal for 29 days!
-We are not talking the forties here nor some third world country.
-This was in Canada in the modern times of 1998!
+Here’s a big problem – 72 hours is a short-term situation.
+Twenty-five years ago, an ice storm knocked out power in Montreal for 29 days!
+We are not talking about the forties here or some third-world country.
+This power outage happened in the modern times of 1998 in Canada!
 Now ask yourself, are you ready for such a thing?
-If not, you really need to keep reading.
+If not, you need to keep reading.

-The other things to remember are that electricity, running water, fully stocked grocery stores and so on are luxuries that many nations don’t enjoy and we already take for granted.
-There is ZERO guarantees that these luxuries or services so to speak will be there for you during emergencies or disasters.
-So DO NOT count on them as you work through the emergency kit!
-In fact, you shouldn’t even count on 9/11 as the whole point of this kit is to prepare you for times when help CANNOT physically get to you, or help is overwhelmed with the sheer volume of requests.
+The other things to remember are that electricity, running water, fully stocked grocery stores and so on are luxuries that many nations don’t enjoy and that we already take for granted.
+There are ZERO guarantees that these luxuries or services, so to speak, will be there for you during emergencies or disasters.
+Therefore, DO NOT count on them as you work through your emergency kit!
+You shouldn’t even count on 9/11 as the whole point of this kit is to prepare you for times when help CANNOT physically get to you, or help is overwhelmed with the sheer volume of requests.

 Basic Emergency Kit Checklist:

-Let’s do this in a very simple manner.
+Let’s do this as simply as possible.
 The exact wording from the government will be in red.
-Everything non-government where we’ll elaborate and correct is black.
+Everything non-government, which we’ll elaborate on and correct is in black.
+So, let’s get started and look at their recommendations for a basic emergency kit for home.

 Water